new-guy/screeps-os/README.md

 ### MMO Readiness
 - Need invader defense - one defender per colony
 - Need Link transferring
+    - Close - just need to get link management and link filler spawning implemented
+- Colony builders are not repairing walls to their needed level
 - Ship energy from secondary to primary pre-RCL7, and back the other way until they're both at 7

 ### Post RCL4 - Scouting & Remote Improvements